Devonwall: Possible Parliamentary constituency

 Further opposition arose in 2010 to a cross-border parliamentary constituency, dubbed a "Devonwall" constituency, as part of the coalition government's plans to reform the electoral boundaries.
-It was met with opposition in both Devon and Cornwall.
-It was condemned by Mebyon Kernow and the Keep Cornwall Whole campaign, who planned protests in Saltash by the boundary of the historical division between Devon and Cornwall, one of which took place in October 2010.
+It was met with opposition in both Cornwall and Devon.
+It was condemned by Mebyon Kernow and the Keep Cornwall Whole campaign, who planned protests in Saltash by the boundary of the historical division between Cornwall and Devon, one of which took place in October 2010.
 It was announced in September 2011 that the proposed new seat would include Bude in North Cornwall and Bideford in West Devon.
 The idea resurfaced following the Conservative Party's outright victory in the 2015 UK general election, within which they took every Cornish seat.

 The PFA Research "What Cornwall Thinks" study found that 56 percent of respondents believe that the Devonwall constituency proposal would not be good for Cornwall as-a-whole, with only 4 percent believing that it would be good for Cornwall.

 The proposal was scrapped in 2020.

 Combined county authority proposal

 On 19 September 2024, the UK government approved Devon County Council and Torbay Council's devolution plan to create a Combined county authority (CCA).
 Plymouth City Council had also been involved in talks to form the new CCA, but Tudor Evans, Leader of Plymouth Council stated preference for a "peninsula-wide" approach which would include Cornwall.
 Linda Taylor, the Leader of Cornwall Council, responded by saying that she was "open to talks" but that Cornwall "deserves further devolution in its own right".
 Andrew George stated that both Cornwall's MPs and Cornwall Council were in consensus that Cornwall should have devolution alone, as opposed to a combined arrangement with Devon.
-The Cornwall Chamber of Commerce said that a Devonwall Combined Authority would damadge Cornwall's identity and business prospects.
+The Cornwall Chamber of Commerce said that a Devonwall Combined Authority would damage Cornwall's identity and business prospects.

 Plymouth City Council passed a motion stating the council's intention to seek a combined authority which would include Cornwall.
 All six cornish MPs, Mebyon Kernow, and the leader of the Lib Dem group in Cornwall County Council have stated their opposition to the plan.
-Later on January 21, Dick Cole put forward a motion that Cornwall Council should affirm its stance that it should seek greater autonomy and devolution whilst remaining a stand-alone council, and reject any proposals for a combined authority.
+Later, on 21 January, Dick Cole put forward a motion that Cornwall Council should affirm its stance that it should seek greater autonomy and devolution whilst remaining a stand-alone council, and reject any proposals for a combined authority.
 The motion passed overwhelmingly.